jtr13/EDAV/D3/ExerciseSolutions.md

 d3.select("ellipse").on("mouseout", goblue);
 ```

-If you find any errors, please submit a pull request to this file: [ExerciseSolutions.md](ExerciseSolutions.md)
+If you find any errors, please submit a pull request to this file.

 You are encouraged to add solutions to later assignments... it will count as your community contribution.
 Again, submit by making a pull request to this file.